Apple Pay For Business: Everything Merchants Need To Know

 Increased security and fraud protection

 Accepting Apple Pay enhances security and fraud protection.
-Apple Pay uses a unique Device Account Number and a dynamic security code for each transaction, so actual card details are never shared with merchants or transmitted during the payment process.
+Apple Pay uses a unique device account number and a dynamic security code for each transaction, so actual card details are never shared with merchants or transmitted during the payment process.

 Faster checkout process

 With a simple tap of their Apple device against an NFC-enabled terminal, payments are processed in seconds.
-This speed reduces wait times, especially during peak hours.

 Faster checkouts also mean that your staff can serve more customers in less time, potentially increasing sales and reducing congestion at the point of purchase.